 How do I use Swift Playgrounds on my iPad?

-Swift Playgrounds is a new app for the iPad designed to bring Swift programming to the iPad.
+Swift Playgrounds is a new app for the iPad (and since ported to the Mac) designed to bring Swift programming to the iPad.

 Aimed principally at children, Swift Playgrounds is designed to make learning to code easier, and more fun.
 Here, we explain what Swift Playground is and how to use Swift Playgrounds to learn coding and app development.